Nafees10/qscript/spec/spec.md

 $assert($unionIs(f) == $unionIs(f, bar));
 ```

-Alternatively, the `?` operator can be used:
+Alternatively, the prefix `is` operator can be used:

 ```
 union Foo{